yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 `x :+ y` is the notation for the complex (<i>x + ib</i>).

-Now compare with the necessary C code:
+Now compare with the amount of code necessary in C:

 <code class="c">
 int     int_square(int x) { return x*x; }